 Biography

 Dr. Mingzhi Liu is an Associate Professor of Accounting.
-Prior to joining the I.H.
-Asper School of Business in July 2011, he earned a Ph.D. in Accounting from the John Molson School of Business at Concordia University (Montreal, Canada).
-Dr. Liu also holds an MPhil degree from Lingnan University (HKSAR, China) and a bachelor’s degree from Xiamen University (Xiamen, China).
-He is the recipient of the Social Sciences and Humanities Research Council of Canada Insight Development Grant, University Research Grants Program, Associates Achievement Award for Research & Engagement and CPA Manitoba Research Fellowship.
-His work has been published in refereed journals such as ABACUS, Corporate Governance: An International Review, European Journal of Finance, Journal of Accounting and Public Policy, Journal of Business Ethics, Journal of Business Research and others.
+Prior to join I.H.
+Asper School of Business in July 2011, he earned a Ph.D. in Accounting from John Molson School of Business at Concordia University (Montreal, Canada).
+Dr. Liu also holds an MPhil Degree from Lingnan University (HKSAR, China) and a Bachelor’s Degree from Xiamen University (Xiamen, China).
+He is a recipient of the Social Sciences and Humanities Research Council Insight (Development) Grants, the Chartered Professional Accountants Research Fellowship, the University of Manitoba Faculty Associate Merit Award, and the Asper School of Business Associates Achievement Award.
+His work has been published in refereed journals such as ABACUS, Corporate Governance: An International Review, European Journal of Finance, Journal of Accounting and Public Policy, Journal of Business Ethics, Journal of Business Research, Journal of International Financial Markets, Institutions, & Money, and others.

-Dr. Liu is a compulsive sports fan, especially soccer and track & field, and he is a Manitoba full-marathon finisher.
+Mingzhi is a compulsive sports fan, especially soccer, and track & field, and he is a Manitoba full-marathon finisher.

 Research Interests